typesafehub/conductr-cassandra/README.md

 sudo chown conductr /var/lib/cassandra-v3
 ```

+Note when using the sandbox, the directories are created automatically.

-The `cassandra` role is assigned to this bundle by default so make sure that the ConductR service on that node has that role (it always will for the sandbox).
+The `cassandra` role is assigned to this bundle by default so make sure that the ConductR service on that node has that role.
+Note that on the sandbox, roles are disabled by default so you don't need to worry about it.

 ## Configuring for your application/service